forestryio/forestry.io/hugo/content/docs/editing/menus.md

     weight: 5

 ---

+{{% warning "Known limitations" %}}
+Menus are only supported with Hugo and Jekyll and don't support multi-nested levels or linking to Hugo page bundles at the moment.
+Menus won't show if you're using Gatsby, Gridsome, Eleventy, VuePress, etc.
+{{% warning %}}

 Menus allow content editors to easily manage existing menus in your site, such as site navigation and sidebars using a simple drag-and-drop interface.

 ![](/uploads/2018/01/22.png)